chums2020/Bayesian/README.md

       c.
 Plot the MCMC estimate of the marginal posterior density for each parameter with an 95% HPD interval for each parameter
       d.
 Alternative: use MCMCpack package
   4. Bayesian linear regression using MCMCpack.MCMCregress
+  5. Bayesian Binomial regression with logit and probit link functions
+      a. comparison using Bayes factor
+      b. leave-one-out postererior predictive distribution